 Class Members realized that a hearing was scheduled for November 13, and in desperation to reach Judge Brody, because they have lost faith in Co-Lead Class Counsel, Christopher Seeger, composed a letter requesting her intervention.
-The letter was posted on Blogger’s website in order for Class Members to add their signatures.
+The letter was posted on Advocacy for Fairness in Sports’ website in order for Class Members to add their signatures.
 Despite the letter only posting on Saturday morning (during Veteran’s day weekend) and a strange glitch which corrupted the website’s database and kept it down for half a day on Sunday, more than 100 signatures were gathered by Sunday evening when the signing period had to be closed in order to get the letter to the process server who in turn delivered it to Your Honor prior to the conference.

 “Movants offer nothing new in support of their Motion to warrant revisiting any of the issues already raised and rejected by the Court, and nothing to justify the renewed effort to have their clients’ claims heard out-of-step from the claims administration process.”